Pixathon-Saavyas/Neurons/README.md

 Before running the agents, you need to obtain the required API

 #### OpenLibrary API
-1.Visit the OpenLibrary website: [https://openlibrary.org/developers/api](https://openlibrary.org/developers/api "OpenLibrary Website")
+1. Visit the OpenLibrary website: [https://openlibrary.org/developers/api](https://openlibrary.org/developers/api "OpenLibrary Website")

-2.You dont have to create any account it is directly accessible
+2. You dont have to create any account it is directly accessible
-3. Third item
+3. Once you visit the website you will a `BOOK SEARCH` on the main page
-4. Fourth item
+4. Click on it and you will get your API endpoint there